 1. Enjoy a change of scenery

 As we saw in one of our recent blogs, natural features play a role in enhancing our overall wellbeing, creativity, and productivity.
-The environment that you work in has a direct impact on your wellbeing, happiness, engagement levels, and therefore, your ability to be productive.
-Something as simple as allowing for a change of scenery can encourage motivation levels.
+The environment that you work in has a direct impact on your focus, happiness, engagement levels, and therefore, your ability to be productive.
+Something as simple as allowing for a change of scenery can encourage motivation levels and help you get more done.

 In practice, this might mean introducing a flexible working policy at your organization.
-This setup allows you and your employees the chance to work from an inspiring setting of choice.
+This setup allows you and your employees the chance to work from an inspiring setting of choice and change their scenery throughout the day.

 And it seems that most people believe this will have an impact on their output.
 In fact, 65% of full-time employees think that a flexible and remote work schedule can increase their productivity, as HubSpot reports.